CurveDocs/curve-docs/docs/registry/overview.md

 !!!info "Registries with Already Compliant ABI Standards"
     If a ChildRegistry already meets these standards, it does not require a handler.
-Nonetheless, wrappers can be **useful for hotfixing bugs in production**, especially when direct modifications to the ChildRegistry would lead to significant breaking changes.
+Nonetheless, wrappers can be **useful for hot-fixing bugs in production**, especially when direct modifications to the ChildRegistry would lead to significant breaking changes.

 ---

 ## **Who should use the MetaRegistry?**

-Integrators often find it challenging to incorporate a protocol into their dapp when multiple on-chain registries are stored in separate contracts.
+Integrators often find it challenging to incorporate a protocol into their dApp when multiple on-chain registries are stored in separate contracts.
 They lack intrinsic, protocol-level knowledge to handle edge cases and onboard various registries.
 A single source that aggregates all registries can simplify integrations significantly.

 *If you're an integrator looking to integrate Curve, the MetaRegistry is an invaluable resource.*